Not my nose!

 My first bout of skin cancer was a basal cell on my forehead in my early thirties.
 Although it was pretty upsetting, I could flip my bangs (aka fringe) and hide the scar.
 I remember feeling lucky it happened there — and god-forbid, not on my nose!
 In my late fifties, I had another basal cell on my forehead.
 But this tiny one was caught early and was quickly and easily removed.

 The surgery was horrible.
-Thankfully, I had an excellent surgeon who performed the Mohs procedure (which saves as much healthy tissue as possible).
+Thankfully, I had an excellent surgeon who performed the Mohs procedure (which saved as much healthy tissue as possible).
 Still, all the cutting and stitching really freaked me out!

 The Healing Process